Academies/sca/day2/pset/tictactoe/index.md

 Thus, going back to the first line of main, what do you think that line itself creates?
 Place a print statement to check your understanding of the content of the variable `board`.

 Now, let's look at the nested for loop following the initialization of the `board` variable.
 On line 39 we have a for loop and in line 40 we have a second (nested) for loop.
 Immediately after this, on line 41, we access the `board` variable `board[row]`.
 Thinking back to what the `board` variable contains, in the  2D lists section, we found that board is itself a list of 3 lists, each of the lists responding to a row in the 3 x 3 Tic-Tac-Toe grid.
-Thus, in the firt iteration of the for loop when `row = 0`, when accessing `board[0]`, we access the first list within `board`, which corresponds to the first row of the Tic-Tac-Toe grid.
+Thus, in the first iteration of the for loop when `row = 0`, when accessing `board[0]`, we access the first list within `board`, which corresponds to the first row of the Tic-Tac-Toe grid.

 Thus, with the outer for loop, we access each of the rows, `board[0]`, `board[1]` and `board[2]`.
 Then, in the inner for loop, to each of the rows we append a number between 1 and 9, which will be displayed on the grid so that the players can select a slot.

-## Your Mission
+### Your Mission

 We're going to create a program that allows two people to play the game Tic-Tac-Toe !
 Although the program is partially created, it looks like there's more work to be done!

 You're going to tackle a few `TODO`'s in `tictactoe.py`.

-### 0. `winner(board)`
+#### 0. `winner(board)`

 In `tictactoe.py`, you'll see the function `def winner(board):`, which needs to check whether in the current board configuration (which you'll be able to access and check through the `board` variable) there is a winning pattern.
 In order to do this, you'll need to: